foundata/guidelines/oci-container-image-guide.md

 An SBOM rescan matches vulnerabilities against the retained package inventory.
 It does not repeat the image filesystem's secret and configuration scans; see [Rescans and remediation](#rescans-and-remediation) for the scope rules.
+The direct Trivy command above is a diagnostic.
+ConClear's authoritative rescan also verifies registry evidence and currently retrieves the released image graph even for SBOM-only vulnerability matching; it is not an offline command.

 ### Rescans and remediation<a id="rescans-and-remediation"></a>